JakubCnota/football-data-analysis/README.md

 All keys were cast to INT, and financial values (transfer_fee, market_value_in_eur) were cast to DECIMAL(18, 2) to accurately store monetary values with decimal precision.
 The original NULL values for fees were preserved to distinguish between a free transfer (0) and a transfer of unknown value (NULL).

+**The fct_Game_Events** table represents the most granular level of detail in the data model, capturing individual occurrences within each match.
+The raw data, sourced from staging.game_events, contained a highly valuable but unstructured description column.
+A significant feature engineering process was undertaken in Power Query to parse this free-text field and convert it into multiple, structured, and analysis-ready columns.

+This transformation is a prime example of converting raw, "dirty" data into high-value analytical assets without losing any records.

+A one-size-fits-all approach to parsing the description column was not feasible, as its structure and meaning varied depending on the EventType (e.g., "Goals", "Cards").
+Therefore, a context-aware strategy was implemented, applying different business rules for each event type.
+The final cleansed table retains all original event records, but the unstructured information is now organized into new, dedicated columns.

+1. Parsing "Cards" Events
+The description for card events often contained two distinct pieces of information: the type of card and, optionally, the reason for it (e.g., "10.
+Yellow Card,Foul").
+This was deconstructed into two separate, atomic columns:

+CardType: Contains the specific type of card issued (e.g., "Yellow Card", "Red Card").
+This was achieved by extracting the text segment before the first comma.
+CardReason: Contains the reason for the card, if provided (e.g., "Foul", "Dissent").
+This was extracted from the text segment after the comma.
+If no reason was given, the field is populated with NULL.
+2. Parsing "Goals" Events
+For "Goals" events, the description column contained various details about how the goal was scored.
+A "whitelist" approach was used to extract only meaningful, high-value descriptions.

+GoalDetail: This new column was created using a custom Power Query function based on a predefined list of valuable keywords ("Header", "Penalty", "Right-footed shot", etc.).
+The function searches the original description for any of the keywords from the approved list.
+If a keyword is found, it is populated into the GoalDetail column.
+If the description contains generic, low-value information (e.g., "8.
+Tournament goal") or no keyword from the list is found, the field is populated with NULL.
+3. Parsing "Assist" Information
+Similarly, a "whitelist" methodology was applied to extract the type of assist that led to a goal.

+AssistType: Based on a curated list of valid assist types ("Free kick", "Cross", "Pass", etc.), this column captures how the goal-scoring opportunity was created.
+The logic mirrors that of GoalDetail: the description is scanned for approved keywords.
+If a match is found (e.g., "Pass"), it is recorded.
+All other descriptions, including generic ones like "Goal of the Season Assist", result in a NULL value, ensuring the column contains only specific, actionable data.
+Final Step: Normalization
+After successfully extracting and structuring all valuable information into the new dedicated columns (CardType, CardReason, GoalDetail, AssistType), the original, redundant description column was removed.
+This final step ensures the data model is optimized, clean, and free of unstructured data, making it highly efficient for analysis and visualization in Power BI.

+This meticulous process transformed a single, challenging column into a rich set of analytical features, dramatically increasing the depth and quality of insights that can be derived from the data.